fintechstudios/ververica-platform-k8s-operator/docs/design.md

 Take a look at OpenShift's [Operator Best Practices](https://blog.openshift.com/kubernetes-operators-best-practices/) section on _Resource Reconciliation Cycle_ for more of what we should be doing here.

-You can see it in action by running the controller and then applying the entire samples directory:
+You can see it in action by running the operator and then applying the entire samples directory:

 ```bash
 kubectl apply -f ./config/samples